-Note: other manufacturers treble boosters: we have found that the Mayday sounds good when used with the Pete Cornish treble booster but have been informed by customers that other brands of treble booster may not produce such good results.
+Note: other manufacturers treble boosters: the Mayday also sounds good when used with the Pete Cornish or KAT treble boosters.

 The Mayday has been designed for amps such as Vox AC30, Vox AC15, Vox Pathfinder, and will also sound good used with amps such as Roland, Fender and Marshall etc.

 The Mayday is priced at $AUD590.00 plus shipping by Express Post International.
 Please see www.xe.com for currency exchange rates.

 Mayday pcb ‘secret message’ from the great George Harrison, his last message to the world and so easy to forget in our busy lives.
 For a long time I have wanted to have George’s beautiful message on one of my products in some small way…. so here it is 😉

 Suggested settings are pictured below for using the Mayday pedal plugged into the normal channel of the Vox AC30 with the AC30 volume control set low at approx 1/4:

 On newer AC30s made after 2004 set up the amp for a loud clean sound.
 Master Volume control is set at full, then reduce the channel volume control to approx 1/4 or less to suit your overall volume requirements.
 Then control things from the Mayday pedal output level control and adjust pedal controls to suit the tonality and drive/distortion that you want.

 Output Level control sounds best set between 8 o clock and 11 o clock.

 The Range control is a 4 position rotary switch which increases bottom end as you turn it clockwise, adjust to suit your guitar and amp’s tones.